censorship-no-archive/ceno1/doc/errorConditions.md

 If the RR cannot connect to the BS to request bundles, an error message should be logged in such a way that it is very noticable to the user/admin.
+Can maintain a list of URLs received in Freemail requests until the BS becomes available.

 ### Timeout during request for bundle